 2) Using LM317 as the Controller IC

 In this blog we have come across many battery charger circuits using the IC LM317 and LM338 which are the most versatile, and the most suitable devices for the discussed operations.

-Here too we employ the IC LM317, however this device is used only to generate the required regulated voltage, and current for the connected Li-Ion cell.
+Here too we employ the IC LM317, although this device is used only to generate the required regulated voltage, and current for the connected Li-Ion cell.

 The actual sensing function is done by the couple of NPN transistors which are positioned such that they come in physical contact with the cell under charge.

-The 640 ohm resistor makes sure this voltage never exceeds the above limit.
+- The 640 ohm resistor makes sure this voltage never exceeds the full charge limit.

-Two NPN transistors can be seen connected in a standard Darlington mode to the ADJ pin of the IC.
+- Two NPN transistors connected in a standard Darlington mode to the ADJ pin of the IC controls the cell temperature.